ruggeri/tech-notes/randos/passkeys.md

 or 5 unsuccessful scans.
 You can also disable FaceID by holding power and a side button; that forces you to open with the passcode.

-Consistent with this, MacOS requires the passphrase on device brestart, every 48hrs, or after five unsuccessful scans.
+Consistent with this, MacOS requires the passphrase on device restart, every 48hrs, or after five unsuccessful scans.
 The best way to disable TouchID quickly is probably to press and hold the power button/TouchID sensor for five seconds.
 Passphrase will be required on restart.